redundancy and your super

 Once your insurance cover starts, it continues throughout your HESTA membership unless you cancel it, become inactive or don’t have enough money in your super account to pay your insurance fees.

-If we don’t receive any contributions or roll-ins into your account for a continuous period of 16 months, it will be considered inactive.
 Your cover may also stop if your balance falls below $6,000.
 And if this happens, we won’t be able to provide you with insurance cover unless you’ve told us you want to keep it.

 Tell us if you'd like to keep your insurance cover